 Hello to Parents of New Drivers

-Signing your student driver up for professional driving lessons just may be one of the most important decisions you can make as a parent.
+Signing up your student driver for professional driving lessons just may be one of the most important decisions you can make as a parent.
 DIRECT DRIVE offers comprehensive training packages as well as individualized lessons and assessments to suit the needs of each learner.

 If you’re just thinking of doing a few driving lessons, I would recommend splitting them up… two or three lessons early on to set the protocols in place, so that they learn the proper way to perform the maneuvers (as defined by ICBC), and more later in the training to pick up on areas of weakness.